kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/05-write-html-with-jsx.md

 ```

 ## Multiple lines
-We need to return but we will be using multiple lines.
-If we just have `return` it will never get to the next line and just return.
-We need to use parentheses like this:
+* We need to return but we will be using multiple lines
+* If we just have `return` it will never get to the next line and just return
+* We need to use parentheses like this:

 ```
 return (